MicrosoftDocs/cpp-docs/docs/cpp/main-function-and-command-line-args.md

 **Microsoft Specific**

+If your source files use Unicode wide characters, you can use `wmain`, which is the wide-character version of `main`.
 The declaration syntax for `wmain` is as follows:

 ```cpp
 int wmain( );